Skip to main content

 It’s possible that several people conceived from your donation might access your details at the same time.
 Some may be twins or triplets.
 One sibling might not wish to have contact or may not even know about the request.

 Expectations and needs may vary from one person to the next and from one parent/set of parents to the next.
-Parents also may not be aware that their son/daughter has applied for identifying information.
+In some situations, the donor-conceived person may not have spoken to their parents and are therefore not aware that their son/daughter has applied for identifying information.

 Future requests from other people conceived from your donation